-Striking full color example of Bayer's celestial chart of the constellation Ursa Major.
+Striking full hand-color example of Bayer's celestial chart of the constellation Ursa Major.

 Bayer's Uranometria, is one of the most important celestial atlases of the 17th Century and the forerunner of all star atlases which contained 51 star charts, of which 48 were Ptolemaic constellations.